Optimal Path Homotopy For Univariate Polynomials: Geodesics and properties of the condition metric

-$\gamma$ is a parameterized geodesic if it is a geodesic for all $t\in I$. \end{define} The notion of a geodesic is clearly local.
+The notion of a geodesic is local.
 Now we consider the definition of geodesic to subsets of $S$ that are regular curves. \begin{define} \cite[\text{Definition 8a}, \text{p.
 246}]{C76} A regular connected curve $C$ in $S$ is said to be a geodesic if, for every $p\in S$, the parameterization $\alpha(s)$ of a coordinate neighborhood of $p$ by the arc length $s$ is a parameterized geodesic; that is, $\alpha'(s)$ is parallel vector field along $\alpha(s)$. \end{define} \begin{example} \textit{Geodesics in Euclidean space}\\ For the Euclidean metric, geodesics are line segments. \end{example}

-To give the definitions of the condition metric specific to some different cases, we need to review some definitions about polynomial root-finding: condition number and iterative method. \begin{define}\cite[\textit{Condition number}]{H02}\\ Let $p(x)$ be a univariate polynomial of degree $d$ in the space of real polynomials: $p(x)=\sum\limits_{i=0}^{d}a_ix^i$.
+To give the definitions of the condition metric specific to some different cases, we need to review some connotations of polynomial root-finding: condition number and iterative method. \begin{define}\cite[\textit{Condition number}]{H02}\\ Let $p(x)$ be a univariate polynomial of degree $d$ in the space of real polynomials: $p(x)=\sum\limits_{i=0}^{d}a_ix^i$.
 Suppose that $\alpha$ is a root of $p(x)$.
 Set $\tilde{p}(x)=\sum\limits_{i=0}^{d}\left| a_i\right| \left| x^i\right|$.
 We define the condition number for polynomial $p(x)$ as follows:

 \end{define} \begin{remark} \rm To understand more about the condition number, we consider the simple case where $p(x) = x^2+bx+c$.
 This polynomial has two roots, denoted as $\alpha$ and $\beta$.
 Then we compute the condition number $(\ref{eq:7})$ and we obtain: